Jada Pinkett Smith Celebrates Tupac Shakur’s 50th Birthday By Sharing One Of His Unreleased Poems, Internet Wonders ‘Where’s Will?!’

 Jada continued, “Him feeling like, ‘You’re the only stability I got.
 I can’t afford for you to put that attention elsewhere.
 I need that stability.’
 So for him, it was… we were an anchor for each other.
 So any time he felt like that anchor was threatened… Oh my god,” Smith recalled of their relationship.

-RIP to the legend, Tupac!
+RIP to the legend Tupac!

 Comments